JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 Notice that this *is not necessary* if you want to incorporate only DifferentialEquations.jl and DynamicalSystems.jl, since we provide interfaces for
 `ODEProblem` and `ODEIntegrator`.

+!!! info "Closures and Functors"
+    Julia handles [Closures](https://docs.julialang.org/en/stable/devdocs/functions/#Closures-1) like Functor objects.
+For our predefined systems we use closures instead of functors, but you can see for yourself that these 2 approaches are equivalent.

 ## Numerical Data
 Numerical data in DynamicalSystems.jl is represented by a structure called